jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 The INSPIRE data specifications Technical Guidelines define the data models under the scope of the Directive, formalised as UML application schemas.
 GML application schemas (xml schemas) are derived from them as the default encoding option for all INSPIRE spatial data themes.

-INSPIRE xml schemas are made available in the [official INSPIRE schema repository](https://inspire.ec.europa.eu/schemas).
-INSPIRE data resources should make use of XML schemas available on it.
+INSPIRE xml schemas are made available in the [official INSPIRE schema repository](https://inspire.ec.europa.eu/schemas), being the set of schemas that INSPIRE data resources should make use of.

 ## INSPIRE XML schema repository